pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 ### (adjective-5)

+Identify Adjectives

+Identify the adjectives given in the passage.
+There can be zero or more.
+Select all and Submit.

 ```
 Once upon a time... there lived a woman who had no children.
 She dreamed of having a *little* girl.